Transformation of the Cross Kirkland Corridor:

 In late August 2013, work began to remove and salvage the rail and other materials along the Corridor.
 This work was completed in late October 2013 making way for the construction of the Interim Trail

 .
 The community celebrated the transformation of the corridor on Sunday, October 27, 2013 with a community walk.
 A groundbreaking event was held on June 28, 2014 to celebrate the kick off of construction of the Interim Trail.

 Connectivity to schools, parks, businesses and neighborhoods.
 Multi-modal transportation opportunities.
 A recreation and business corridor that reflects Kirkland’s commitment to balanced transportation, economic development, and parks, open spaces and recreational services.
 The City’s vision for the Cross Kirkland Corridor

-Kirkland is one of the region’s most livable communities with its desirable blend of work and leisure.
+is fast becoming a reality.Kirkland is one of the region’s most livable communities with its desirable blend of work and leisure.
 A commitment to a healthy environment and healthy lifestyle with opportunities to work close to home, school, and services, makes Kirkland attractive to those who create businesses here, those who live here, and those who are visiting.
 The Kirkland community has long recognized the importance of this corridor and its potential as a world-class, world-famous, example of sustainability and livability.

 in 2012 that provides funding the maintenance and operation of the Corridor and for the construction of an Interim Trail

 .
-As of May 2013, all but one of the 23 one-quarter mile segments have been adopted.
+As of June 2013, all of the 23 one-quarter mile segments have been adopted.
 (Adopt-A-Trail Map